MicroEJ/docs/VEEPortingGuide/bspConnection.rst

 .. _bsp_connection_application_options:

-The following table describes the Application options, which can be set as regular :ref:`MicroEJ Application Options <application_options>`.
+The following table describes the Application options, which can be set as regular :ref:`Application Options <application_options>`.

-.. list-table:: MicroEJ Application Options for BSP Connection
+.. list-table:: Application Options for BSP Connection
    :widths: 1 5
    :header-rows: 1

    * - Option Name
      - Description
    * - ``deploy.bsp.microejapp``
-     - Deploy the MicroEJ Application file (``microejapp.o``) to the location defined by the VEE Port (defaults to ``true`` when VEE Port option ``microejapp.relative.dir`` is set).
+     - Deploy the Application file (``microejapp.o``) to the location defined by the VEE Port (defaults to ``true`` when VEE Port option ``microejapp.relative.dir`` is set).
    * - ``deploy.bsp.microejlib``
      - Deploy the VEE Port runtime file (``microejruntime.a``) to the location defined by the VEE Port (defaults to ``true`` when VEE Port option ``microejlib.relative.dir`` is set).
    * - ``deploy.bsp.microejinc``